tp02ga/attendee/docs/realtime_audio.md

 }
 ```

-## Audio Format Specifications
+## Websocket Message Format

 ### Outgoing Audio (Attendee → Your Websocket Server)

-Your WebSocket server will receive messages in this format, which follows the format for webhooks.
+Your WebSocket server will receive messages in this format.

 ```json
 {